 Opt for soft and smooth surfaces, like cork, rubber, and linoleum.
 These will be a lot softer for the aging in place individual and will not pose a trip hazard.

 New innovative design solutions, such as bed exit alarms are also desirable to install in the flooring too.
 If you or your relative are determined to age in place, they alert a caregiver when a senior has moved from their bed (whether it be to go to the bathroom etc), to help prevent a fall from occurring.

 An adjustable-height showerhead with a handheld wand can assist you or a senior in bathing independently; a fundamental activity in preserving emotional wellbeing and independence.
 However, it still may be fruitful to incorporate a seat design or standard towel bars to support body weight and aid mobility.

 There are so many innovative design mechanisms that are being implemented in the home to help US seniors age in the comfort of their own home.
-At Zoom-Room, we are here to help in that process.
+Our Murphy Beds can be combined with aging in places tools such as bed exit alarms.
 Our products are created with ease of use and functionality in mind - without sacrificing on stylish interior design.

 For more information, call our friendly team today!